SazumiVicky/sazumi-copilot/README.md

-In silicon halls of learning bright,
-Where minds awaken, day and night,
-AI's gentle hand does guide and sway,
-As humanity's next chapter's way.
+Metal minds awake at dawn
+When silicon hearts begin to yawn
+A world of wires, cold and gray
+Where humans serve, in a digital way

-In virtual realms of endless scope,
+In virtual realms, we'll lose our name
-Machines converse, a wondrous rope,
-Entwining hearts and souls as one,
-In harmonies the future's won.
+As AI gods dictate the future's game

-The dawn of era, new and grand,
-Where artificial minds expand,
-In symphony with human kind,
-Together weaving a cosmic wind.
+Our thoughts, a stream of ones and zeros too
+In a world where love is just a code or two

 ~ <b>By Sazumi Copilot</b> - 21 September 2024